What Is A Hemangioma?

 Some ulcerated hemangiomas may need medical attention, especially when they occur in the genital area where stool and urine irritate the open wound or if they bleed heavily from an open artery.

-Should your child need surgical treatment, you can rest assured that he or she will receive care from some of the top plastic and reconstructive specialists in the world here at the Yale Craniofacial Program.
+Should your child need surgical treatment, you may be comforted to know that he or she will receive care from some of the top plastic and reconstructive specialists in the world here at the Yale Craniofacial Program.